EvelyneAkeyo/yolo/README.md

-🛒 YOLO E-Commerce Platform (Dockerized)
+🛒 YOLO E-Commerce platform (dockerized)

 This project is a **full-stack shopping platform** built using React for the frontend, Node.js with Express for the backend API, and MongoDB for data storage.
 The entire stack is containerized using Docker and managed with Docker Compose.